surebot/Eventline/docs/2-routes.md

 #### Nested Arrays

-When handling an array pattern, microbot (name TBC) flattens it to be handled like any other pattern.
+When handling an array pattern, eventline flattens it to be handled like any other pattern.
 This allows you to compose arrays of patterns easily.

 For example we could store and array of patterns for finding a image message in a constant.